deniz6221/PolicyGradientMethods/README.md

 ### Soft Actor Critic

 I used one of the first SAC algorithms to train the model.
 The algorithm tries to maximize entropy and reward while trying to minimize the difference between target and evaluated Q values.
 I kept the entropy temperature alpha constant (0.2), the better way to do it is to make the algorithm learn alpha but I did not implement it.
-The training once again crashed but at 6000+ episodes due to exploding gradients.
-The plot can be found in SoftActorCritic/Reward_Plot.png
+The training was successfull after 5000 episodes.
+The reward plot can be found at SoftActorCritic/Reward_Plot.png
-The trained model can be found in SoftActorCritic/checkpoints/checkpoint_6000.pth

 ### How To Use The Models

-The checkpoint files contain both the optimizer and model state dictionaries.
-To use the models, one must load the file into memory as a dictionary and get the models from the dictionary.
+To test the SAC model, run `python3 SoftActorCritic/test_model.py` \
+To train the SAC model, run `python3 SoftActorCritic/homework3.py`